The Pandora project. II: how non-thermal physics drives bursty star formation and temperate mass-loaded outflows in dwarf galaxies: Results

 \subsection{Dense and temperate CR-driven galactic outflows}

-To review how outflow-related quantities and their pressure contributions are distributed around the \pandora~dwarf galaxy, we show representative radial profiles at $z = 3.5$ in Fig.~\ref{fig:OutflowProfs}.
+To review how outflow-related quantities and their pressure contributions are distributed around the \pandora~dwarf galaxy, we show radial profiles representative of star formation episodes at $z = 3.5$ in Fig.~\ref{fig:OutflowProfs}.
 The top row of panels show the pressure profiles for different physical components: thermal (solid), magnetic (dotted), radiative (dot-dashed), and cosmic ray (dashed), whenever included.
 We provide further details on their computation in Appendix~\ref{ap:pressures}.
+To illustrate how representative these pressure profiles are, and study their variability in high-vs-low SFR regimes, we discuss time-aggregated radial pressure profiles in Appendix~\ref{ap:profile_variability}.
 The central row shows the fractional contribution to the total pressures for each of the pressure components shown in the top panels.
 The bottom row of panels display the density profiles, with solid lines representing the total density and dotted lines indicating the outflowing gas.
 The radial profile of the net outflowing momentum is overlaid with golden solid lines, and shown as dashed curve at radii where the net momentum is inflowing.
 Vertical lines in all panels mark radii of interest: a proxy for the size of the galaxy at twice the stellar half-mass radius (thick black dashed line) and the 0.2, 0.5, and 1.0 fractions of $\rhalo$ (gray dashed lines).